uraimo/Awesome-Swift-Playgrounds/README.md

 ## UIKit And Graphics
 *A list of playgrounds that demostrate various aspect of UIKit and other graphical frameworks*

-* [UIStackView Playground](https://github.com/dasdom/UIStackViewPlayground) - Interesting examples of use of UIStackViews.
+* [UIStackView Playground](https://github.com/dasdom/UIStackViewPlayground) - Interesting examples of use of UIStackViews.🌟
 * [Bezier Path Playgrounds](https://github.com/DigitalLeaves/BezierPathPlaygrounds) - Some playgrounds to better understand UIBezierPaths.
 * [RPClarity](https://github.com/RobotsAndPencils/RPClarity) - Shows a technique for blurring an image behind the characters behind one or more UILabels.
 * [Swift Clock](https://github.com/nickoneill/swiftclock) - An animated clock in a swift playground.